chuddayo/Maven.GradedStudents/README.md

 <br><br><br><br><br>

 ### Part 1.2; Defining construction
-* Define a `Student` constructor whose parameters are used to initalize its instance variables.
+* Define a `Student` constructor whose parameters are used to initialize its instance variables.
 * The `Student` constructor has expected parameters of
 	* `String` representative of a `firstName`
 	* `String` representative of a `lastName`